 by June Kinoshita

 During the month of June of this year, the FSHD community will enjoy the thrill of having one of its own lead an eight-person team in the Race Across America (RAAM), a bicycle race from Oceanside, California, to Annapolis, Maryland.
 The team, recruited by George Pollock, plans to compete in the Open Relay Division.
 The team expects to complete the race in under seven days and cover more than 450 miles a day.
+You can make a donation in honor of Team FSHD Cycling here!

 The team has a personal connection to the disease.
 Pollock has FSHD.
 He started to have muscle weakness in his lower right leg while in his late twenties.
 Ten years later, when he experienced muscle weakness in his left leg, he was finally diagnosed with FSHD.
 Fortunately for him, the disease is progressing slowly.
 He was recently elected to the Board of Directors of the FSH Society and has made a commitment to promote awareness to improve diagnosis, support patients, and raise money to fund the Society’s mission.
 Continue reading

 Team FSHD Cycling, formed by George Pollock Jr., will participate in the Open Division as an 8 person team in this year’s Race Across America, one of the most respected and longest running ultra-endurance events in the world.
 Racers must cycle 3,000 miles across 12 states and climb over 170,000 vertical feet.
 The 2017 RAAM begins in Oceanside, California, on June 13, and ends approximately 10 days later in Annapolis, Maryland.
 Team FSHD Cycling is racing to raise awareness of FSH Muscular Dystrophy and has a goal to raise $101,000 for the FSH Society.
 Visit the Team FSHD Cycling web page for details about the route and team.
+Be inspired by this great article about George Pollock and 2017 Race Across America.

 We just received news that the FSH Society has earned its ninth consecutive 4-star Charity Navigator rating!